henrykim-projects/zendesk_ticketmanagement/README.md

-<h1>Resolving Sample Ticket on Zendesk</h1>
+<h1>Zendesk Ticket Managementk</h1>

 <h2>Description</h2>
 Zendesk allows users to compile and manage tickets from multiple platforms to facilitate resolution and client satisfaction.
 This project involves becoming acquainted with the basic features of Zendesk.
-We will also create a sample ticket, sort it, and resolve it.
+We will also simulate a business scenario in resolving an issue.
 <br />